ImageMagick/Usage-Markdown/canvas/index.md

 Note that the '`hypot()`' function was not used in the above as there is no need to generate a square root of the distance.

 The above has now been implemented using the [Sparse Color](#sparse-color) methods '`Inverse`' and '`Shepard's`'.
-As such the above can now be done far more simply using...
+As such, the above can now be done far more simply using...

 ~~~
 convert -size 100x100 xc: \